Boosting fluxons for ballistic-logic power using an Aharonov-Casher ring: General booster operation

 The operation principle of the fluxon booster is illustrated in Fig.~\ref{fig:boosteroperations}.
-The booster consists of a ring LJJ which is connected to an input and an output LJJ, where each connection area forms topological S-Branches.
-For reference, let us first discuss the dynamics in an unpowered S-branch: in this situation, a fluxon coming in on one of the three LJJs will penetrate evanescently into both of the arms of the ring LJJ.
-However, it can not enter both of them fully, since this would require the local creation of a second fluxon, which could only occur through the local creation of a fluxon-antifluxon pair.
-At moderate fluxon energies that are relevant for RFL, this is energetically forbidden.
+First, consider the topology of the device without the bias wiring.
+It is equivalent to an A-C structure made of LJJs: it consists of an input and an output LJJ, each connected in series to the two arms of an LJJ ring.
+Thus, the connections form so-called S-branches~\cite{NakajimaETAL1976, NakajimaETAL1978}.
+An S-branch contrasts the common T-branch used as power dividers which, in contrast, connects an input to two ports in parallel~\cite{WilkinsonPowerSplitter}.
+For reference, let us first discuss the dynamics in an unpowered S-branch: in this situation, a fluxon coming from one of the three LJJs will penetrate evanescently into both arms of the LJJ ring.
+However, classically it can not enter both of them, since this would require the local creation of a second fluxon, which could only occur through the local creation of a fluxon-antifluxon pair.
+At the moderate (slightly relativistic) fluxon energies that are relevant for RFL, this is energetically forbidden.
 Classically, it can also not enter one of the arms exclusively since they are equivalent and neither provides an energetic advantage over the other.
-Therefore, a typical S-branch \cite{OgawaETAL1976, YamashitaETAL1995} presents a potential barrier on which a fluxon reflects back into the input LJJ.
+Therefore, a typical S-branch presents a potential barrier at which a fluxon reflects back into the input LJJ (a fluxon with a small input velocity could also become trapped in a shallow potential well formed by a low critical-current point defect before the S-branch).